marklam/PiTsOff/README.md

 1. Using a web browser (on your PC or whatever), download the screensaver.pitsoff-x.x.x.zip file from the project's releases
 2. Copy the zip somewhere the Pi can find it
-3. From the Add-on page, choose install from zip and locate the zip file, then wait for the installed message
+3. From the Add-on page, choose install from zip and locate the zip file, then wait for the installed message.
+You may need to allow installing addons from any source (this is a security risk, and I encourage you to look inside the zip file to check that there's nothing in there that shouldn't be, and do the same for any other addons you install in this way).
 4. From the Appearance settings, select the newly-installed screensaver and choose a timeout

 To use it:

 1. Wait for the screensaver to start
 2. The screen will go black
-3. The backlight should swtch off
+3. The backlight should switch off

 To switch the screen back on: